nextscript/PyGuardDNS/README.md

 - Audit log for administrative actions
 - Start scripts for Windows and Linux/macOS
 - CLI commands for status, backup, restore, blocklist updates, and domain testing
+- DNSSEC self-validation with local root trust anchor (SERVFAIL on bogus, AD flag set on valid)
+- Automatic missing dependency detection and installation at startup
 - Benchmark script for generated filter-engine rule sets

 ## Requirements